artemiscloud/activemq-artemis-operator/docs/help/operator.md

 ## Enable broker's metrics plugin

 The ActiveMQ Artemis Broker comes with a metrics plugin to expose metrics data.
-By default it is disabled.
+The metrics data can be collected by tools as Prometheus and visualized by tools as Grafana.
-It can be enabled in the custom resource so the operator makes necessary configuration of the broker statefulset to enable tools such as Prometheus and Grafana can collect data within the kubernetes environment.
+By default, the metric plugin is didabled, to instruct the Operator to enable metrics for each broker Pod in a deployment, you must set the value of the `deploymentPlan.enableMetricsPlugin` property to true in the Custom Resource (CR) instance used to create the deployment.

 To enable the metrics plugin you need set **enableMetricsPlugin** to true and expose the console, for example